Citing PmagPy

 - Command line programs for all sorts of paleomagnetic data analysis and wrangling (contained within the programs folder of the repository and pip installed as pmagpy-cli).

-- The pmagpy function module for paleomagnetic data analysis (pmagpy.pmag) and plotting (pmagpy.pmagplotlib) as well as a function module that further enables paleomagnetic data analysis within interactive computing environments such as the Jupyter notebook (pmagpy.ipmag).
+- The pmagpy function modules for paleomagnetic data analysis (pmagpy.pmag) and plotting (pmagpy.pmagplotlib) as well as a function module that further enables paleomagnetic data analysis within interactive computing environments such as the Jupyter notebook (pmagpy.ipmag).
 The functions within these modules are at the heart of the GUI and command line programs.
 With pmagpy installed ([described below](#full-pmagpy-install)), these modules are can be imported (e.g. `from pmagpy import ipmag`).

 - Example data files that are used in the examples provided in the [PmagPy cookbook](http://earthref.org/PmagPy/cookbook)